ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 13, 2022 (Day 41): Lightning Network Scalability

+Lightning network can enable bitcoin to handle 10,000s of transactions per second (tps), the default of which is 3.

 #### Fab 12, 2022 (Day 40): Hashed TimeLock Contracts (HTLCs)

 Special type of smart contract where receivers have to enter the passphrase and claim the payment.